 Belts – Most clothing was sold with a matching self-fabric belt or tie belt.
 Most women also had wide belts with ring buckles to add over a tunic top or long shirt.
 Thin and thick belts made of natural materials like macrame, woven tapestry, and recycled fabric added variety to the hippie look.
 The early years still saw colorful plastic belts and rainbow elastic belts, especially with teens.
 Shop vintage style belts.

 The bobo bag, pouch bag, saddle bag, and satchel were large enough to carry anything and everything in them.
 Women favored earthy brown leather, blue suede, tapestry prints, or green vinyl in winter.
 They looked handcrafted but usually were purchased.

 Jewelry – Jewelry took a flashback to the 1920s with layers of long pearls, colored beads, and tassel necklaces.
-Evening rhinestones bib necklaces, chandelier drop earrings, ceramic bangles, and gold snake chain necklaces were also revived from the 1920s and 1930s.
+Evening rhinestones, bib necklaces, chandelier drop earrings, ceramic bangles, and gold snake chain necklaces were also revived from the 1920s and 1930s.
 The 60s mod jewelry continued as well with round hoops, art deco button earrings, and thin gold bracelets.
-Gold was especially popular throughout the decade from gold hoop earrings to gold buttons to gold chains.
+Gold was especially popular throughout the decade, from gold hoop earrings to gold buttons to gold chains.

 The hippies favored chunky jewelry made of bone (faux ivory), wood, yarn, leather, and suede.
 Some were carved into peace signs.

 Teens often made colorful friendship bracelets to give to one another.
-They also wore mood rings – colored gems that changed with body temperature predicting what “mood” she was in.
-When David Cassidy wore a puka shell choker necklace so did everyone else.
-A flower pinned to a lapel of a blazer added a touch of the feminine to a masculine inspired look.
+They also wore mood rings – colored gems that changed with body temperature, predicting what “mood” she was in.
+When David Cassidy wore a puka shell choker necklace, so did everyone else.
+A flower pinned to a lapel of a blazer added a touch of the feminine to a masculine-inspired look.

 And that concludes this overview of women’s 1970s fashion.
-The 70s were such a huge range of clothing styles it is impossible to cover every fad and fashion but these are the most classic as worn by everyday normal woman and teens and some hippies.
+The 70s were such a huge range of clothing styles that it is impossible to cover every fad and fashion, but these are the most classic as worn by everyday normal woman, teens, and some hippies.